syystunturi/solartime/README.md

 A photoperiodic calculator to calculate sunset and sunrise times on various locations.

-For more information, cf. [the other web page](http://syystunturi.github.io/solartime/) and [the demo web page](http://solartime.herokuapp.com/).
+The install instructions are on [the other web page](http://syystunturi.github.io/solartime/) and with [the demo web page](http://solartime.herokuapp.com/) you can try it out yourself without even installing.